pjeby/prop-schema/README.md

 ### Defining Classes' Schema

 As shown in the synopsis above, you can use `props-schema` with an existing class, or you can have it create a class for you.
-If all you need from the constructor is to populate your schema-controlled properties, and you are using plain Javascript to set up your methods (or don't have any), then it's simplest to just call `props(schema)` to get a new class.
+If all you need from the constructor is to populate your schema-controlled properties, and you are using plain Javascript to set up your methods (or don't have any), then it's simplest to just call `props(specs)` to get a new class.

-However, if you're using ES6, CoffeeScript, or some other language or framework to write your methods, or if you need a different constructor signature, use `props(MyClass, schema)` instead, to add schema to your class after it has been created.
+However, if you're using ES6, CoffeeScript, or some other language or framework to write your methods, or if you need a different constructor signature, use `props(MyClass, specs)` instead, to add a schema to your class after it has been created.

 #### Initializing properties